MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ## Switch to a different model

-After placing a model, if you want to view a different model, you can switch models very easily.
+After placing a model, if you want to view a different model, you can switch models very easily:

 1. Select **Models** on the right side of the screen.

     ![Switch models)](media/switch-models.PNG "Switch models")

-2. In the **Models** screen, select the model you want to view.
+2.	on the **Models** screen, select the model you want to view.

     ![Models screen)](media/3D-models.PNG "Models screen")

-3. Switch between the default size or life-size if desired (note that you can’t change the scale until the model is loaded), and then place the model as described in the previous procedure.
+3. Switch between the default size or life size as needed (you can’t change the scale until the model is loaded), and then place the model as described in the previous procedure.

 ## Move, rotate, or change the size of your model